 In fact, they’re known to be quite lazy.
 Most greyhounds, especially if they’re retired racers, would rather stay indoors cuddled on the sofa than waste energy on walking.

-They also really hate cold or wet weather, so if you live in a colder climate, you might actually struggle to get them to walk at all.
+They also really hate cold or wet weather, so if you live in a colder climate, you might struggle to get them to walk.

-Unlike many dog breeds, which are known for being yappy and loud, greyhounds rarely bark at all unless there’s something wrong.
+Unlike many dog breeds known for being yappy and loud, greyhounds rarely bark unless there’s something wrong.
 They’re almost at the top of “the list of quietest breeds”.
 This makes them great apartment dogs as they won’t bother your neighbors.

 Greyhounds actually like small spaces.
-Their temperament means that they bond with you easily and really want to protect you and the home.
-However, they can suffer from anxiety, and the larger your home is, the more anxiety it provokes.
+Their temperament means that they bond with you quickly and really want to protect you and the home.
+However, they can suffer from anxiety; the larger your home is, the more anxiety it provokes.